Transformation Driven Visual Reasoning: Conclusion

 \section{Conclusion}

-To tackle the problem that most existing visual reasoning tasks are defined on static settings and cannot well capture the dynamics between states, we propose a new visual reasoning paradigm, namely transformation driven visual reasoning (TVR).
+To tackle the problem that most existing visual reasoning tasks are solely defined on static settings and cannot well capture the dynamics between states, we propose a new visual reasoning paradigm, namely transformation driven visual reasoning (TVR).
 Given the initial and final states, the target is to infer the corresponding single-step transformation or multi-step transformations, represented by a triplet (object, attribute, value) or a sequence of triplets, respectively.
-In this paper, we use CLEVR as an example, to construct a new synthetic data, namely TRANCE, which includes three different levels of setting, i.e.~Basic for single-step transformation, Event for multi-step transformations, and View for multi-step transformation with variant views.
-To study the effectiveness of existing SOTA reasoning techniques, we propose a new encoder-decoder framework named TranceNet, which includes six different encoder models such as ResNet, Bilinear-CNN, and DUDA.
-The experimental results show that these models work well on Basic, while still have difficulties in Event and View.
-Specifically, the major difficulties for Event come from finding all atomic transformations and a feasible order to arrange them when the length of the transformation sequence is large.
-While for View, the view variations bring great challenges to these models, but effect litter on the human.
+In this paper, as an example, we use CLEVR to construct a new synthetic data, namely TRANCE, which includes three different levels of settings, i.e.~Basic for single-step transformation, Event for multi-step transformation, and View for multi-step transformation with variant views.
+To study the effectiveness of existing SOTA reasoning techniques, we propose a new encoder-decoder framework named TranceNet and test six models under this framework.
+The experimental results show that our best model works well on Basic, while still has difficulties solving Event and View.
+Specifically, the difficult point of Event is to find all atomic transformations and arrange them with a feasible order, especially when the length of the sequence is large.
+While for View, the view variations bring great challenges to these models, but have little impact on humans.

-In the future, we plan to conduct investigations from both model and data perspectives, including testing other methods such as neural symbolic approach, and constructing real dataset to study TVR.
+In the future, we plan to investigate from both model and data perspectives by testing methods like neural symbolic approaches and constructing a real dataset to study TVR.